• About OREC

 • Education

 Respect: A good compliance program is built on a framework of respect for those in our community.
-OREC confronts discrimination, harassment, and related retaliation, and we work to foster a culture of respect across the University, regardless of a person’s race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity or veteran status.
+DREC confronts discrimination, harassment, and related retaliation, and we work to foster a culture of respect across the University.

 Education: Provide awareness opportunities, education, and training to help ensure proper understanding and knowledge of expectations and requirements in TAMU’s highly regulated environment.